Vipra

 MAT 6-Month Plan: Check MAT Syllabus 2025

 The MAT question paper has questions from topics mentioned in the MAT syllabus.
 Take a look at the MAT syllabus 2025 and topics included in each subject.
 Begin MAT six month preparation with prime focus on topics that are your weak areas.
-Devote first two months for covering the MAT syllabus topic-wise.
+Devote first three months for covering the MAT syllabus topic-wise.

 MAT Syllabus 2025